EricFillion/happy-transformer/docs/pages/1-text-generation/2-basic-usage.md

 ### generate_text()
 The method predict_masks() contains 4 arguments:
 1. text (string): The text prompt for the model -- it will try to continue the text
-2. settings (GENBaseSettings): See this [webpage](wp/setttings) for more information
+2. settings (GENSettings): See this [webpage](/text-generation/settings/) for more information
 3. min_length: Minimum number of tokens that are generated
 4. max_length: Maximum number of tokens that are generated

 Returns:
-A an object with a single field called "text"
+An object with a single field called "text"

 #### Example 1.1: